View the Full OIC Guide at: Offer In Compromise Guide.

 The Statute of Limitations is a collection of rules and regulations that binds all taxation-related actions that you or the IRS can undertake.
 For instance, you have three years to claim a refund on your taxation amount and the IRS has three years to carry out an audit of your tax returns or determine additional tax liabilities.

-Noteworthy in this context is that as per these rules, the IRS has ten years to collect all outstanding tax liabilities plus any interest on this amount and other penalties, from an individual.
+The IRS has ten years to collect all outstanding tax liabilities plus any interest on this amount and other penalties, from an individual.
 This time period is measured from the day the tax dues for an individual or a business taxpayer have been finalized.
 The tax debts can take many forms—a balance that is due from a tax return, the amount assessed from an auditing process, or an amount from a proposed assessment that has been finalized.
 After these ten years are over, the IRS cannot legally collect any amount of the tax debt and thus has to write off the balance on this amount.
-This is known as the ten-year statute of limitations on IRS collecting tax debts.
+This is known as the 10 year statute of limitations on IRS collecting tax debts.

 How OIC Applications Affect the Statute